What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

 aptX Low Latency

 This codec boasts audio and video syncing with less than 40 milliseconds of latency when you’re watching a video or playing a game on your connected device.
-It transmits music at 16-bit/44.1kHz with a bitrate of 352kbps. aptX Low Latency is less common now, as it's essentially been folded into aptX Adaptive.
+It transmits music at 16-bit/44.1kHz with a bitrate of 352kbps. aptX Low Latency is less commonly supported now, as it's essentially been folded into aptX Adaptive.

 aptX Lossless

-Qualcomm's latest baby is aptX Lossless.
-This latest codec 'supports' 96kHz (with transmission bitrate scaling dynamically from 279kbps up to 860kbps), but the headline feature here is also lossless transmission at CD quality (16-bit/44.1kHz) over Classic Bluetooth and 48kHz over LE (Low Energy) Bluetooth – both unprecedented feats within the Bluetooth audio world previously.
-The codec's bitrate can scale between 1.1mbps and 1.2mbps (1100 and 1200kbps) to achieve this, which is just lower than a CD-quality file's 1411kbps but is apparently up to the task.
-Qualcomm says that "no data is lost when audio is encoded and decoded with aptX Lossless".
+Qualcomm's latest aptX baby is aptX Lossless.
+This latest codec supports 96kHz (with transmission bitrate scaling dynamically from 279kbps up to 860kbps), but the headline feature here is lossless transmission of CD-quality audio (16-bit/44.1kHz) over the Classic Bluetooth standard, and of 48kHz over the next-gen LE (Low Energy) Bluetooth standard – both unprecedented feats within the Bluetooth audio world previously.

 LDAC